ignasipuch/pelissimo/README.md

 > ### 2. binding_energy:
 > #### Directory with the code related to calculating the binding energy of a simulation.
 Contains:
 >
-> - **2.1. statistics.py**: Script to read all the energetic information of a simulation and calculating different scoring functions.
+> - **2.1. disc.py**: Script to: (1) Read all the information about a metric in a simulation and calculating different scoring functions.
+> (2) Make plots of the evolution of the Boltzmann weighted average or minimum of a certain metric throughout a simulation.
 >
 > - **2.2. kTr.py**: Script to test whether PELE introduces bias to the energies calculated in the simulations.